mjdiaz/userinterface.js/README.md

 userinterface.js was built around the idea that logic relating to how the visual looks and how the visual works should be distinguished.

-At the same time userinterface.js is providing new ways to write and organize your UI.

-Another advantage of using userinterface.js is code reusability through principles of separation of concerns as well UI mechanisms abstraction.

 ## Summary

 - [Getting started](#getting-started)